TheHumphreysLab/Spatial_analysis/supplemental_figures/FigureS3/readme.md

 # Analyze a human kidney xenium dataset with Giotto

-### This markdown documented the steps to analyze a human kidney xenium dataset using Giotto.
-The data can be download from the 10x genomics website: https://www.10xgenomics.com/resources/datasets/human-kidney-preview-data-xenium-human-multi-tissue-and-cancer-panel-1-standard
+This markdown document outlines the steps for analyzing a human kidney xenium dataset using Giotto.
+The dataset can be downloaded from the 10x Genomics website at the following link: https://www.10xgenomics.com/resources/datasets/human-kidney-preview-data-xenium-human-multi-tissue-and-cancer-panel-1-standard

 ```R